 Tornadoes are powerful, twisting windstorms.
 These storms occur in the spring and early summer but are rare.
 When a tornado has been sighted and confirmed, a "tornado warning" is declared.
 Sirens will sound all over town, and most radio and television stations will announce the warning.
 You must seek shelter immediately.
 If you are in a building with a basement, go to the basement.
-For more information about tornadoes, refer to the CCSH.
+For more information about tornadoes, refer to the Student Handbook, found at the bottom of the Student Life page.
 While there has been recent severe damage from tornadoes in neighboring towns, there has not been a tornado in Nevada since 1996.